 As riders, we all agree that it’s important our horses as comfortable as possible, because when they feel good, they perform well, but did you ever stop to think about how your body effects your horse’s way of going?

 The term 'biomechanics' refers to the technique used to study the mechanical system's function and motion the effects forces acting upon it have within a living system/structure.

-Biomechanics looks at how the rider's body influences the horse and how the two can change for the best in relation to horse riders and their horses.
-We often find that rider's "bad habits" are a result of a weakness or imbalance elsewhere, and by finding and correcting these imbalances can help your horse to carry himself and you with ease, allowing him to perform to his best.
+Rider focussed biomechanics looks at how the rider's body influences the horse and how the two can change for the best in relation to horse riders and their horses.
+We often find that rider's "bad habits" are a result of a ‘weakness’ or ‘imbalance’ elsewhere, and by finding and correcting these issues can help your horse to carry himself and you with ease, allowing him to perform to his best.

 Looking at rider biomechanics and their effects on the horse can help to highlight pain patterns and issues being suffered by both the horse and rider alike to help create change for the better.
 Often, minor niggles that the rider picks up on, such as the horse performing better on one rein, are due to poor biomechanics and can easily be changed.

 With a background in understanding in fine detail just how the human and horse's bodies work, our sessions consider the rider's actions and the horse and how the saddle interacts with the rider.

 We offer both 1-2-1 conultations and also clinics for multiple riders.
 When we meet a new rider, we take our time to find out more about them and their horse, their concerns, their goals and any previous injuries they've had. (continued below)